benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB13.png)

-* _'The Beatles'_ is defined as an encapsulation of 4 concrete entities
+* _'Kings'_ is defined as an encapsulation of 4 concrete entities
 * _'Old People'_ is defined as an encapsulation of all people born before 920
 * _'Old males'_ is defined as an encapsulation of all males born before 920
-* _'Red things'_ is defined as an encapsulation of all things which have a property 'color' with value 'red'
+* _'Black things'_ is defined as an encapsulation of all things which have a property 'color' with value 'black'
 * _'Sarnorian'_ is defined as an encapsulation of all Sarnorian subjects and all guilds registered in Sarnor

 An encapsulated entity in a query will show as an aggregate entity in the query's result.
 It won't 'disassemble' into the entities it encapsulates.